microsoft/vscode-docs/docs/python/environments.md

 For examples of using virtual environment in projects, see the [Django tutorial](/docs/python/tutorial-django.md) and the [Flask tutorial](/docs/python/tutorial-flask.md).

-> **Note**: If you're using a version of the Python extension prior to 2018.10, and you create a virtual environment in a VS Code terminal, you must run the **Reload Window** command from the command palette and then use **Python: Select Interpreter** to activate the environment.
+> **Note**: If you're using a version of the Python extension prior to 2018.10, and you create a virtual environment in a VS Code terminal, you must run the **Reload Window** command from the Command Palette and then use **Python: Select Interpreter** to activate the environment.
 If you have any problems with VS Code recognizing a virtual environment, please [file an issue](https://github.com/Microsoft/vscode-docs/issues) in the documentation repository so we can help determine the cause.

 > **Tip**: When you're ready to deploy the application to other computers, you can create a `requirements.txt` file with the command `pip freeze > requirements.txt` (`pip3` on macOS/Linux).
 The requirements file describes the packages you've installed in your virtual environment.
 With only this file, you or other developers can restore those packages using `pip install -r requirements.txt` (or, again, `pip3` on macOS/Linux).
 By using a requirements file, you need not commit the virtual environment itself to source control.